wireframe/wireframe.github.com/_posts/2024-11-16-my-no-shame-november-story.md

 ![no shame](/images/2024-11-16.png)

 A few minutes later, I had my "oh shit" realization.
-This wasn't user error.
+This *wasn't* user error.
 It was a legit bug that I wasn't reproducing locally.
 I can remember sinking down into my cubicle in shame realizing that this was 100% my fault.
 Fixing the bug took minutes, and I honestly can't remember if I ever responded back to that member owning up to my mistake.

 Talk about passive-aggressive.
 I could have picked up the phone.
 I could have walked over to her office to observe the behavior on her computer and not just assume it "Works for me"!

-Although I'm not proud of my behavior, I am grateful for this experience; it taught me a great lesson in humility, and I believe it has made me a better developer.
+Although I'm not proud of my behavior, I am grateful for this experience; it taught me a great lesson in humility, and I believe it made me a better developer.
 Passing unit tests doesn't mean that there aren't bugs.
 It just means that I have not yet caught the behavior.
 This experience tought me to be much more curious to my customers' feedback, and much more skeptical that "I got it right".